Educational Opportunities and Performance in Mississippi

-Mississippi receives a C-minus for the school years, a sub-category focusing on metrics related to pre-k enrollment through postsecondary participation.
-It finishes 43rd in the nation in this area.
+Mississippi receives a C for the school years, a sub-category focusing on metrics related to pre-K enrollment through postsecondary participation.
+It finishes 39th in the nation in this area.
 By comparison, the nation as a whole earns a C-plus.

 Adult Outcomes: Are Adults Finding Opportunities for Success?

-In the area of adult outcomes, based on postsecondary educational attainment and workforce indicators, Mississippi’s grade is a C-minus.
-It ranks 50th in the nation.
+In the area of adult outcomes, based on postsecondary educational attainment and workforce indicators, Mississippi’s grade is a D-plus.
+It ranks 49th in the nation.
 The national average is a C-plus.

 School Finance: Grading the States on Spending and Equity

-This year, Mississippi finishes 38th out of 49 states receiving overall school finance rankings, with an overall score of 68.8 out of 100 points and a grade of D-plus.
-The nation as a whole posts a grade of C. Because they are single-district jurisdictions, the District of Columbia and Hawaii do not receive overall rankings for school finance, which analyzes the distribution of funding across districts within a state.
+This year, Mississippi finishes 39th among the 50 states and the District of Columbia, with an overall score of 68.4 out of 100 points and a grade of D-plus.
+The nation as a whole posts a grade of C.

 The school finance analysis examines two critical aspects of school spending.
 Of the eight indicators in this category, four assess school spending patterns, while the remaining metrics gauge equity in the distribution of funding across the districts within each state.